 Domaine Raymond Usseglio produces 3 red Chateauneuf du Pape wines and 3 white Chateauneuf du Pape wines.

 Domaine Raymond Usseglio Chateauneuf du Pape – The blend varies, but it is often close to 75% Grenache, 15% Mourvedre, 5% Syrah, 3% Counoise and 2% Cinsault.
 The vines are in a myriad of different terroirs with rocks, stones, clay, sand and limestone soil.
 The vines are planted in l’Arnesque, Bois Senechaux, Cabrieres, Charbonnieres, Palestor, les Terres Blanches and the le Tresquoys, lieux-dits.
 The wine is aged in a combination of cement vats, foudres and a small amount French oak barrels for an average of 18 months.
 3,500 cases are produced each year.

 Domaine Raymond Usseglio Cuvee Imperiale – 95% old vine Grenache and 5% other varieties.
 The Grenache vines are more than 100 years old.
 They were planted in 1902.
 The terroir is sand with some rocks and stones in the soil.
-The wine is aged in a combination of foudres, cement vats and about 20% new, French oak barrels for an average of 18 months.
-The production is on average 250 cases per year.
+The vines are planted in the Piallon, Grand Pierre and Girardette lieux-dits.
+The wine is vinified and then aged in cement vats for an average of 18 months prior to bottling.
+The production is on average only 250 cases per year.
 The wine was first produced in 1985.

 Domaine Raymond Usseglio La Part des Anges – 70% Mourvedre, 20% Grenache and 10% Syrah create the blend.
 The terroir is rocks and sandy soils.
 The vines are planted in the le Mourre de Gaud and les Terres Blanches vineyards.
 The wine is aged in an average of 80%, French oak barrels and in tank.
 The wine made its debut with the 2007 vintage.
 The production is quite small at close to 200 cases per vintage.

 Domaine Raymond Usseglio Reserve Roussanne – The 100% old vine Roussanne is vinified and aged in 100% new, French oak barrels.
 The vines are more than 40 years of age.
 The wine is not made in every vintage.
 And when it’s produced, not much is made as the average production is close to 90 cases.